archivesspace/tech-docs/api/README.md

 # Working with the ArchivesSpace API

+This documentation provides general information on working with the API.
+For detailed documentation of specific endpoints, see the [API reference](http://archivesspace.github.io/archivesspace/api/), which is maintained separately.

 ## Authentication

 Most actions against the backend require you to be logged in as a user